Analytical representation for amplitudes and differential cross section of pp elastic scattering at 13 TeV: KFK model : Analytical Representation of the amplitudes

 The disentanglement of the two parts of the complex amplitude is not at all trivial.
-The connection with the three-gluon exchange contribution helps in the identification of the sign and magnitude of the real part, and an additional term for perturbative three-gluon exchange of the FNAL measurements \cite{Faissler} is introduced separately.
+The connection with the three-gluon exchange contribution helps in the identification of the sign and magnitude of the real part, and an additional term for perturbative three-gluon exchange is introduced separately.

 The KFK model has been investigated at several energies, and the energy dependence of the parameters comes out smooth, with simple parametrization \cite{KFK_1,KFK_2,KFK_3}.